 MINING IN ALASKA | Alaska is a state steeped in a tradition of exploration, mining, and production.

 From Nome to the Ketchikan, mining opportunities in Alaska are as vast as the Last Frontier itself.
-Through direct and indirect jobs, state and local tax revenues, and royalties transferred to Native corporations, the mining of gold, silver, copper, zinc, lead, and coal mineral mining plays a vital role in sustaining Alaska’s economy.
-Roads, docks, bridges, buildings, renewable energy sources like the hydro plants in Southeast— much of Alaska’s vital infrastructure— was built on mining.
+Through direct and indirect jobs, state and local tax revenues, and royalties transferred to Native corporations, the mining of gold, silver, copper, zinc, lead, and coal mining plays a vital role in sustaining Alaska’s economy.
+Roads, docks, bridges, buildings, renewable energy sources like the hydroelectric plants in Southeast— much of Alaska’s vital infrastructure— was built on mining.

 Mining today plays an active role in Alaska’s growth and economic well being.
-Through responsible development of Alaska’s vast mineral resources, AMA keeps our mining tradition moving forward.
+Through the responsible development of Alaska’s vast mineral resources, AMA keeps our mining tradition moving forward.